Semantimancer/StatholScript/doc/Documentation.md

 #### Higher Order Functions

-Higher order functions can be implemented in StatholScript using let statements.
+Higher order functions can be implemented using let statements.
 For example:

 ```
 let map = (\f l -> if null? l then [] else (f (head l)):(map f (tail l))) in ...